 What is data deduplication?

-Data deduplication is a way of reducing the amount of storage space required when backing up files to a server.
-Imagine a business environment where each employee has their own desktop machine.
-With that, they have their own folder system for storing their files.
-These files are backed up onto the company’s network.
 In an enterprise of hundreds or thousands of employees, all of these files add up to a huge amount of storage space.
 As such, methods like data deduplication are vital for reducing storage space on a server by ensuring that repeating files from numerous machines are only ever backed up as one file.

-Data deduplication only stores one copy of the file, and everyone else just gets a file that points them to the original.
+Data deduplication ensures that only one copy of any file is ever backed up, everyone else simply receives a file that points them to the original.
 The user doesn’t even realise that they haven’t got the original document, and if they make changes and save it as a new one, this new version will be backed up as it counts as a different file.

 File-level data deduplication